- Animal Products: dairy

 - Animal Production: feed/forage, feed formulation, feed rations, stockpiled forages

 - Education and Training: demonstration

 - Farm Business Management: budgets/cost and returns, value added

 - Production Systems: agroecosystems, holistic management

-The objectives were to determine the level at which bluegrass straw can be added to diets of lactating cows without adversely affecting milk production and composition, calculate a phosphorus balance with cows fed bluegrass straw and determine the reduction in phosphorus excretion that results, determine the level at which bluegrass straw can be included in diets of growing dairy heifers, and estimate the impact on feed costs and phosphorus balance when bluegrass straw is incorporated into dairy diets.
+- Determine the level at which bluegrass straw can be added to diets of high-producing lactating cows without adversely affecting milk production and composition.
+Calculate a phosphorus balance with cows fed bluegrass straw and determine the reduction in phosphorus excretion that results.
+Determine the level at which bluegrass straw can be included in diets of growing dairy heifers.
+Estimate the impact on feed costs and excretion of nitrogen of phosphorus when bluegrass straw is incorporated into dairy diets.